-Now in spite of wanting to show with these magi that the birth of Jesus was a sufficiently cosmic event that even foreign astrologers could detect it, it seems that Matthew didn't quite grasp the whole astrology concept.
+In spite of wanting to show with these magi that the birth of Jesus was a sufficiently cosmic event that even foreign astrologers could detect it - a "ripple in the Force" if you are a Star Wars fan - it seems that Matthew didn't quite grasp the whole astrology concept.
 The magi report that they were aware of Jesus' birth through "seeing his star rising" - an astronomical event with what they considered a much deeper meaning - but that concept of a star rising morphs in the story to a star moving across the sky and eventually stopping not only over a small town but over a specific house within a small town.
 While I have another "just one last question" here, we'll roll with the understanding that they were divinely guided to the house (note - not stable) whereupon they do indeed greet the child and proffer their incredibly expensive gifts.

 It seems that because there were three gifts that a much later hymn writer would assume there were three magi, and so the misunderstanding of "three kings of orient" would eventually pervade all of Christendom.
-In truth, however, we have no idea how many magi there were, and the three gifts named all have a symbolic significance: gold was the exclusive possession of royalty; frankincense was used for censing in worship rituals; and myrrh was an embalming substance, perhaps hinting at the death and resurrection to come.
+In truth, however, we have no idea how many magi there were, and the three gifts named all have a symbolic significance.
+Gold was the exclusive possession of royalty, and had an early religious connection as it was used to make the lampstand that stood in the holy tent.
+Frankincense was used for censing in worship rituals, but that really doesn't convey how important it was in that practice, as those who misused it were ejected from the tribes.
+Contemporaries who knew their scriptures as well as Matthew would likely hear along with the word 'frankincense' the adjacent proclamation from Isaiah, "Arise, shine, for your light has come..."
+Myrrh was an embalming substance, perhaps hinting at the death and resurrection to come, but also evoked in the early readers a connection with Psalm 45, a paean of praise for the Lord that ends with "I will cause your name to be celebrated in all generations; therefore the peoples will praise you forever and ever."

-In any event, the wise men finally display a great deal of wisdom, being smart enough not to return to Herod and instead lamming out of town presumably headed back east in a caravan - the camel type, not the British travel trailer.
-The story goes on beyond this point and gets even a bit stranger with Herod's apparent reenactment of the Egyptian slaughter of infants in the Exodus, but we'll stop here where this reading ends with the magi secretly disappearing into the night.
+In any event, the wise men finally did display a great deal of wisdom, being smart enough not to return to Herod and instead lamming out of town presumably headed back east in a caravan - the camel type, not the British travel trailer.
+The story goes on beyond this point and gets a whole lot stranger with the tale of Herod's apparent reenactment of the Egyptian slaughter of infants in the Exodus, but we'll stop here where this reading ends with the magi secretly disappearing into the night.

-There are enough odd details here to make Columbo tug on his cruddy old raincoat and perhaps even light the cigar stub, and certainly enough for Inspector Morse to head for the local and instruct Lewis to draw a pint.
+There are enough odd details already here to make Columbo tug on his cruddy old raincoat and perhaps even light the cigar stub, enough for Inspector Morse to head for the local and instruct Lewis to draw a pint, and enough for Patrick Jane to grin his knowing little smile.
 How then do we begin to make some sense out of this story in a faithful way, to begin to see the grace of God being proclaimed in this gospel incident?